SCDH/xtriples-micro/README.md

 # An XTriples Processor for Micro Services and Local Usage

-This is an implementation of a [XTriples](https://xtriples.lod.academy/) processor that works without an eXist-db.
+This is an implementation of a [XTriples](https://xtriples.lod.academy/) processor that works without an eXist datebase.

 XTriples?
 In XTriples, instead of writing specialized programs in XSLT, XQuery, Python, etc. for extracting RDF triples from XML